On this page

 - Ongoing advice fees for accumulated super in the fund

-- Interest on any SMSF funds borrowed for investment under a limited recourse borrowing arrangement.
+- Interest on any SMSF investment loans under a limited recourse borrowing arrangement

 - Claiming subscriptions (for example to SuperGuide) and attending seminars.

-Insurance premiums that SMSFs pay on behalf of their members are tax deductible.
+Insurance premiums your SMSF pays on behalf of members are tax deductible.
 SMSFs are legally entitled to take out the following types of insurance for their members:

 - Income protection